mmomtchev/nobind/README.md

 The first argument of the class extension must be `const CLASS &`, `CLASS &` or `Napi::Value` - it will contain the `this` object.

-Currently, there is no way to register a getter with a function in order to override the `[@@toStringTag]` property.
+Currently, there is no way to register a getter with a function in order to override the `[@@toStringTag]` property, but you can register a normal function and replace the prototype in JavaScript.

 ### Directly accessing the underlying `node-addon-api`